Canada Summer Jobs - Journalist

 Articles should be 300 words (short announcement) to 1000 words (feature length article).
 Pieces longer than this may be negotiated circumstantially at the editors’ discretion.

-"Letters to the editor" that are more than 500 words may be published, but Arthur reserves the right to edit letters for length.
+"Letters to the editor" should be under 500 words.
+Those that are more than 500 words may be published, but Arthur reserves the right to edit letters for length.